by Ken Sehested

 I don’t need to repeat the callously brutal facts of the rest of the story: of whole communities committed to rape; of men protecting their own status and safety by sacrificing the lives of women.
 In her book, Texts of Terror, Phyllis Trible offers this commentary:

 The narrative closes with three imperatives: “Consider this, take counsel, and speak.”
 But again, the original is so much stronger: The first comment is not a suggestion; it is an imperative.
-And it’s not just “think about this.”
+And it’s not just “consider this” or “think about this.”
 It’s more like: “Direct your heart.”
 It is a NOW HEAR THIS!
 And not just in general, but “to her,” to this abused woman.
 God’s interest is tied up in, is synonymous with, the interests of this woman.
+Then, “take counsel,” let this horrible story instruct you.
+And finally, “speak.”

 The silence must end, sisters and brothers—but here especially I am speaking to my brothers.
 To find the wherewithal to do this, our hearts must be directed to the stories of forgotten and unnamed sisters.
 They have names, and we must learn them.
 They have histories and we must tell them.
 In the end, we must nurture a vision where our security and theirs are bound up together.